This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

 Noncardiac chest pain is pain or discomfort in your chest not caused by a heart problem.
-It may be caused by acid reflux, nerve or muscle problems within your esophagus, or anxiety.
-It may also be caused by depression or chest wall, muscle, or rib pain.
+It may be caused by acid reflux, nerve or muscle problems within your esophagus, or chest wall, muscle, or rib pain.
+It may also be caused by panic attacks, anxiety, or depression.

 Return to the emergency department if: